gvergnaud/ts-pattern/README.md

 ### `P.when` patterns

-the `P.when` function enables you to test the input with a custom guard function.
+`P.when` lets you define your own logic to check if the pattern should match or not.
-The pattern will match only if all `P.when` functions return a truthy value.
+If the `predicate` function given to when returns a truthy value, then the pattern will match for this input.

 Note that you can narrow down the type of your input by providing a [Type Guard function](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards) to `P.when`.